updated on:

 Product discovery

-Product discovery is aimed at understanding your customers' problems and needs.
-Using these findings, you can build software that people want to use and pay for.
+Product discovery is aimed at understanding your customers' problems, needs, and real-life challenges before design and development begin.
+Before moving forward with a design concept, designers need research to answer user needs and business questions before moving forward.
+Using these findings, you can build software that most people want to use and pay for.
 It also helps a designer to correctly prioritize features and set up for product excellence.

 Product discovery should be an integral part of the UI/UX design process, so when evaluating your potential hire’s skills, pay special attention to the following: